reaganmozer/reads-replication/README.md

-# note on data-external
+# Note on data-external
-This folder is to hold files generated for external processing (e.g., LIWC).
+This folder holds files generated for external processing (e.g., LIWC).
 They are not saved on git as they will have the raw data.

-# note on data
+# Note on data
 There are a few small files here that have, for example, the reference texts students were given before they were asked to write their essays.